vvhof/moodle-theme_essential/README.txt

 Category course title image in a course
 =======================================
-If you wish to override the category course title image in a course when this is enabled, then edit the section summary of section zero and add an image.
+If you wish to override the category course title image in a course when this is enabled, then edit the course summary in the course settings and add an image.
 Then edit in HTML mode, remove the surrounding 'p' tags and 'br' tag, then remove the 'style', 'width' and
 'height' attributes and any 'classes' added by the text editor on the 'img' tag.
 Then add the class 'categorycti'.
 To specifiy the height (px) and the contained title text colour, background colour and opacity, use the following attributes: 'ctih', 'ctit', 'ctib' and ctio respectively, for example: